I’m Zack Arias

 Who is organizing this adventure and why should I trust them?

-Zack and Andre are producing the trip and will be your hosts throughout the adventure.
+Zack and Andre are producing the trip for the second time and will be your hosts throughout the adventure.
 Both of these guys are experienced travelers and they’ve contracted expert guides and logistics personnel to assist the group as needed.
 Andre has traveled to over 60 countries and will be your zen master of travel.
 He has organized trips to the most remote areas of the world and looses his cool only if there is no beer in sight at the end of the day.
-Zack and Andre recently traveled on assignment to Morocco so they’re totally in the groove.

 I can’t be going on a trip half way around the world without knowing where I am traveling.
 What gives?